-List the guidelines which have been consider have influenced the development proposa ered relevant to the proposed activity or development and explain how they I. DEADP Guidelines The DEA&DP Guideline on Need & Desirability (2010), DEA&DP Guideline on Public Participation (2010), DEA&DP Guideline on Alternatives (2010), and DEA&DP Guideline for Environmental Management Plans (2005) were consulted and adhered to when undertaking this Basic Assessment Report.
+List the guidelines which have been considered relevant to the proposed activity or development and explain how they have influenced the development proposal.
+DEADP Guidelines The DEA&DP Guideline on Need & Desirability (2010), DEA&DP Guideline on Public Participation (2010), DEA&DP Guideline on Alternatives (2010), and DEA&DP Guideline for Environmental Management Plans (2005) were consulted and adhered to when undertaking this Basic Assessment Report.
 National Environmental Management Act (107 of 19989) (NEMA) and Environmental Impact Assessment (EIA) Regulations, 2010 Principles of environmental management, procedures to be followed and adhered to for a Basic Assessment process and Environmental Authorisation Guideline on need and desirability (2017) Although some overlap with the DE&DP Guideline (2010), this guideline was consulted and adhered to with regards to considering the need and desirability aspects of the proposed Dam Enlargement.